Daryl Worley: Tennessee Titans

 On November 5, 2024, Worley was signed to the Tennessee Titans practice squad, following a number of injuries to the Titans' defensive backfield.
-Worley had three game day elevations, including his first start with the Titans on Week 12's win against the Houston Texans, substituting at safety for a sick Amani Hooker.
+Worley had three game day elevations, including his first start with the Titans in the team's Week 12 win over the Houston Texans, substituting at safety for a sick Amani Hooker.
 He was then promoted to the active roster on November 29.
-Worley started as cornerback on Week 13's loss against the Washington Commanders, recording a career high 17 tackles.
-Worley appeared in nine games during the 2024 season, making 52 tackles, one forced fumble, and an interception.
+Worley started as cornerback in Tennessee's Week 13 loss to the Washington Commanders, recording a career-high 17 tackles.
+Worley appeared in nine games during the 2024 season, logging 52 tackles, one forced fumble, and an interception.

 Washington Commanders

-Worley signed with the Washington Commanders on August 14, 2025, and was released on August 27.
-On November 5, the Commanders signed him to their practice squad.
+Worley signed with the Washington Commanders on August 14, 2025, but was released during roster cuts on August 27.
+On November 5, the Commanders re-signed him to their practice squad.
+Worley was released by Washington on November 20.